 I was so impressed by Alicia Alonso’s life story, and by the Ballet Nacional de Cuba dancers, that I decided to make a film that would share the story of how ballet came to Cuba, and how the dance company became one of the top 5 in the world.
 Over the course of 6 visits to Cuba, I collected 3 decades-worth of exclusive material through my close and trusted association with the BNC.

 Fire Under Our Feet follows an unstoppable Cuban trio – a blind ballerina, her mad scientist husband and his football player brother – as they dare disrupt a centuries-old white-centric tradition.
 Ballet pioneers in the U.S., they return to Cuba to transform it into the “world’s dance miracle of the 20th century”.
-Their epic mission unfolds during Castro’s Revolution through today, when a new female lead must now reconcile a glorious past while appealing for the return of defectors back home.
+Their epic mission unfolds during Castro’s Revolution through today.

 I sort of ‘fell into’ film making after meeting the Nrityagram Indian Dance Ensemble and Protima Bedi.
 I was driven to do something with the stunning footage I had shot of their New York performances, and at their dance village in India.
 Before I knew it I was knee deep in making a documentary!
 No-one was more surprised than me when Nrityagram: For the Love of Dance went on to screen in over 25 film festivals, and win 6 awards to date.